0xPolygon/cosmos-sdk/x/gov/README.md

 Polygon PoS network, participants are validators.
 Other holders and users do not get the right to participate in governance.
 However, they can submit and deposit on proposals.

+// TODO HV2: if we don't want non-validators to submit/deposit on proposals, we would need to add an additional check then on gov proposal submission, to validate the proposer is in the active set

 Note that for *participants*, their voting power is calculated from their L1 MATIC stakes only.

 #### Voting period